Skip to main content

 API Reference

-const $resource = market.offer("config").asResource<Config>()
+const $session = service("session").request<Session>()

-const $product = market.offer("product").asProduct({
+const $product = service("product").app({

 lazy: boolean, // Eager (false) or lazy (true)

-init: (value, deps)=>void // Run a function right after construction
+init: (value, deps) => void, // Run a function right after construction

-factory: (depx, ctx) => {
+factory: (deps, ctx) => {

 // Factory function